negrinho/deep_architect/README.md

 DeepArchitect was designed with a focus on **modularity**, **ease of use**, **reusability**, and **extensibility**.
-It should be easy for the user to implement new search spaces and searchers in the DeepArchitect.
+It should be easy for the user to implement new search spaces and searchers in DeepArchitect.
 The core APIs were carefully designed and their interaction carefully thought out.
 The design is such that most interfaces (e.g., for search spaces, searchers, and evaluators) are only lightly coupled, each of them having well-defined responsibilities.

-A researcher or practitioner has to make a large number of design choices to design a deep learning model for a problem.
+A machine learning expert has to make a large number of choices to design a deep learning model for a new problem.
-With the development of DeepArchitect, we aim to impact the workflows of both researchers and practitioners by allowing the expert to easily express this design ambiguity and easily offload it to an automatic search algorithm.
+With the development of DeepArchitect, we aim to impact the workflows of machine learning expert (both researchers and practitioners) by allowing them to easily express this design ambiguity and offload it to an automatic search algorithm.
-DeepArchitect uses composable and modular operators to express a search space over computational graphs that is then passed to a search algorithm that samples architectures from it with the goal of maximizing a desired performance metric.
+DeepArchitect uses composable and modular operators to express a search space over computational graphs.
+A search algorithm can then sample architectures from the search space with the goal of maximizing a desired performance metric.

 <!-- what is there in store for both researchers and practicioners -->
 For researchers, DeepArchitect aims to make architecture search research more